• Skip to primary navigation

 Instructions

-1. Adjust an oven rack to the middle of the oven.
+1. Preheat the oven.
+Adjust an oven rack to the middle of the oven.
 Preheat oven to 350°F (180°C).
 Line two half-sheet baking sheets with parchment paper.
 Alternatively, one large baking sheet lined with parchment paper will also work.

-2. Warm 1/3 cup (158 ml) of water in a bowl and place the raisins in the water to soak until ready to use (step 5).
+2. Soak the raisins.
+Warm 1/3 cup (158 ml) of water in a bowl and place the raisins in the water to soak until ready to use (step 5).
 This will ensure the raisins are soft and plump.

-3. In a medium bowl, whisk the flour, baking soda, cinnamon, salt, and nutmeg together.
+3. Combine the dry ingredients.
+In a medium bowl, whisk the flour, baking soda, cinnamon, salt, and nutmeg together.

-6. Form the dough into 2-tablespoon (45g) balls and arrange them 2-inches apart on the baking sheets.
+6. Shape the cookie dough balls.
+Form the dough into 2-tablespoon (45g) balls and arrange them 2-inches apart on the baking sheets.

 Notes

-Recipe inspired by Sarah Kieffer’s Oatmeal Raisin Cookies in 100 Cookies: The Baking Book for Every Kitchen (affiliate link).
+Recipe inspired by Sarah Kieffer’s Oatmeal Raisin Cookies in 100 Cookies: The Baking Book for Every Kitchen.

 WHOLE WHEAT FLOUR.
 If you opt to measure by volume instead of weight, whisk the flour first to aerate it, then spoon into a measuring cup, and then level it off with the back of a knife.